Bilinear Sequence Regression: A Model for Learning from Long Sequences of High-dimensional Tokens: Introduction

 We consider a Bayesian setting, in which the learner knows the architecture of eq.~\eqref{eq:teacher}, i.e.\ the form of $P_{\rm out}$ and the distributions of $U^*, V^*$.
 In this context the main task is to recover the values of $U^*$ and $V^*$.
 It is well-known that the optimal performance for this task is reached by the so-called \emph{Bayes-optimal} estimator, which corresponds to the mean of the posterior distribution, as we will describe in more details in Section~\ref{sec:main_results}.

 We think of the inputs $X^{\mu}\in \bbR^{L \times d}$ as sequences of tokens and the outputs $y^{\mu}$ as labels.
 As a concrete example, each row of $X^{\mu}$ can be thought of as a vector embedding of a word, so that $X^{\mu}$ represents a text in some language, and $y^{\mu}$ may be a sentiment score associated with the text, categorising its meaning, for example, as uplifting or depressing.
 As said above, data in the form of sequences of tokens is ubiquitous in modern machine learning, including natural language datasets (where tokens are words and sequences are phrases) or biological datasets (where tokens are amino acids and sequences are proteins), yet our understanding of the performance of learning algorithms on such data is scarce.
 In this sense, the model \eqref{eq:teacher} provides a benchmark dataset where the inputs $X^\mu$ are unstructured (random) and the function from $X \in \bbR^{L \times d}$ to $y \in \bbR$ is parametrized by ground-truth latent variables $U^*$ and $V^*$ in a bilinear form way which is among the simplest functional forms one can posit when inputs $X^\mu$ are sequences of tokens.
-In this paper, we show that \eqref{eq:teacher} is a useful toy model for supervised learning over sequential data in a similar way as the teacher-student perceptron for non-sequential data, which is widely studied in the statistical physics literature.
-The key question, then, is how neural networks learn on such a dataset in order to be able to predict labels on previously unseen inputs.
-Additionally, how does the performance depend on the architecture of the network and the used algorithm?